Efiamotu-1/blog-rails-mv/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- adding controllers
-- adding controllers specs
+- add controllers specs
+- add views
+- add forms

 <p align="right">(<a href="#readme-top">back to top</a>)</p>